AMC V8 engine: 250

 American Motors' first V8 in-house engine, the 250, was used in AMC automobiles from 1956 through 1961.
 It was a modern OHV/pushrod engine design and made its debut in the Nash Ambassador and Hudson Hornet "Specials" of 1956.
-These cars had the top-of-the-line model trim, but were built on the shorter wheelbase (Statesman and Wasp) models (hence the "Special" name).
+These cars had the top-of-the-line model trim, but were built on the shorter wheelbase (Statesman and Wasp) models (hence the name "Special"attached).
 The 250 uses solid lifters and came in two- and four-barrel carburetor varieties (4V only in Nash/Hudson "Specials").

 The 250 V8 was optional in the 1957 Rambler.
 All 1958-60 V8 Ramblers were called "Rebels" and designated as a different series.
 It is easy to confuse the 1957 Rambler V8 and the 1958-'60 Rebel line with the special 1957 Rambler Rebel, a limited edition muscle car (see 327 below).
 In 1961, The Rambler Six was renamed the "Rambler Classic" to avoid model confusion in the Rambler line-up.
 A V8 engine then became an option in the Classic instead of a separate model.